Windowsill Herbs and Vegetables for Kitchen Gardeners

 Rosemary– Pruned rosemary plants are often sold in winter for home growing.
 New growth can be trimmed off to flavor meats and or pasta sauces.
-Just be sure to give them lots of sun—turning window-grown plants every few days for even growth.
-Refrain from overwatering them because their roots are sensitive to rot.
+Just be sure to give rosemary lots of sun, and turn window-grown plants every few days for even growth.
+Refrain from overwatering them because their roots are sensitive to rot caused by excessive moisture.

 Thyme– Pots of low-growing French thyme (Thymus vulgaris) or lemon thyme (Thymus x citriodorus) look pretty and taste great on vegetables, meats, or added to fresh salad dressings.
 If you have an outdoor plant, you can easily root cuttings for indoor growing.
-Simply take 6” cuttings, remove the leaves from the bottom 2-inches of the stem, and place them in a clean glass of water.
-Refresh the water if it starts to look mucky.
-In just a couple of weeks they will root and can be potted in mix.
-Like rosemary, they require light water and lots of sunlight.
+Simply take 6” cuttings, remove the leaves from the bottom 2-inches of the stems, and place them in a clean glass of water.
+Refresh the water if it starts to look murky.
+In just a couple of weeks, they will root and can be potted.
+Like rosemary, thyme requires light watering and lots of sunlight.

-Cilantro-This cool-season herb is one of the easiest to grow indoors.
-Like basil, it is best grown from seed—with seedlings ready for harvest in just 50 days.
-Try the tidy ‘Calypso’, which also resists flowering and produces lots of edible leaves for salsa making.
-Start them as you would basil seeds.
+Cilantro-This cool-season annual herb is one of the easiest to grow indoors.
+Like basil, it is best grown from seed—with leaves ready for harvest in just 50 days.
+Try the tidy variety ‘Calypso’, which resists flowering and produces lots of edible leaves for salsa making.
+Start the seeds as you would basil.

 Parsley-Pot-grown parsley thrives in sunny windowsills and quickly regrows new leaves as you trim fresh foliage for cooking.
 On occasion, plants are sold at grocery stores or in retail greenhouses, but seed-grown plants are probably your best bet.
-Plants take two months to reach harvestable size, so they are best seeded in late fall for winter growing.
-Start them as you would basil seeds.
+Parsley takes two months to reach a harvestable size from seed, so it is best seeded in late fall for winter growing.
+Start it as you would basil.

 Vegetables for Indoor Growing

-Greens—Lettuce, spinach, and arugula are all fast-growing salad greens that grow quickly in indoor pots.
+Greens—Lettuce, spinach, and arugula are all fast-growing salad greens that grow well in indoor pots.
 In fact, some compact varieties are specially bred for indoor growing.
 Lettuces in the Salinova® series are compact, cut-and-come-again varieties that grow fast and produce well in pots.
 Try the curly Salinova® Green Sweet Crisp and red-leaved Salinova® Red Butter.
-Surface sow the seeds in a rectangular pot, place them along a sunny window, give them light moisture, and they will sprout quickly.
+Surface sow the seeds in a rectangular windowsill pot on a sunny sill, give them light moisture, and they will sprout quickly.
 In just 45-55 days they will be ready to harvest.
 The fast-growing ‘Corvair’ spinach (21 days) and ‘Esmee’ arugula (21-40 days) can be grown the same way.

-Peppers-Tiny pepper plants with fruits of all colors and heat levels can be grown in super sunny windows.
+Peppers– Tiny pepper plants with fruits of all colors and heat levels can be grown in super sunny windows.
 The Brazilian beak pepper ‘Biquinho’ is a new red hot pepper that reaches only 1 to 2 feet high and yields fruits in just 60 days.
-Lunchbox mixed sweet pepper plants reach 2 to 3 feet, and bear small green peppers in just 55 days (75 days to turn red and orange).
+Lunchbox mixed sweet pepper plants reach 2 to 3 feet, and bear small green peppers in just 55 days (75 days to turn from green to red and orange).